-This is a detailed step by step guide on how to care for your new dreadlocks.
+This is a detailed step by step guide on how to care for your new dreadlocks or if you needed some extra care tips for your matured dreads.
 Let’s get started!

 What to expect after starting new dreads